urbit/urbit.org-reloaded/content/using/id/guide-to-breaches.md

 - Delete your keyfile after successfully booting.
 - Rejoin your favorite chat channels and subscriptions.

-Performing a personal breach on your ship increments an integer value called your ship's _life_ by one, which refers to your ship's [Azimuth](@/docs/azimuth/azimuth.md) _key revision number_.
-This value is utilized by
-Ames and Jael to ensure that you are communicating with a ship created using its most recent set of keys.
-Your ship's life is written at the end of the name of its keyfile, e.g.
-`sampel-palnet-4.key`.
-Changing the Etherum address that holds the Urbit ID, called _reticketing_, increments a number called the ship's _rift_ by one in addition to incrementing your ship's life.
-Rift refers to your ship's Azimuth _continuity number_.

-You can check your current life and rift number by running the `+keys our` generator in Dojo.
-You can inspect another ship's life and rift can be checked by running `+keys ~sampel-palnet`.

 ## Network Breaches

 A network breach is an event where all ships on the network are required to update to a new continuity era.
 Network breaches happen when an Arvo update is released that is too large to release over the air.
-The current continuity era is given by a value in Ames, our networking vane, that is incremented when a network breaches; only ships with the same such value are able to communicate with one another.

-If a network breach is happening, follow the steps below.
+The current continuity era is given by an integer in Ames, our networking vane, that is incremented when a network breaches; only ships with the same such value are able to communicate with one another.
+The most recent network breach occurred in December 2020, and we expect it to be the final one.

-- Delete your old Urbit binary.
-- Delete or archive your old pier.
-- Download the new Urbit binary by following the instructions in the [Install page](@/getting-started/_index.md).
-- Create a new pier by booting your ship with your key, according to the instructions on the install page.
-(Note: You do _not_ need to use a new key to boot into a new continuity era.)
-- Rejoin your favorite chat channels and subscriptions.
+If another network breach does occur, we will provide accompanying documentation on what to do to transfer your ship and all of its data to the new era.